-If you are changing an image to either 12 bit mono-chrome or 36 bit RGB, you must save the image in TIFF format before you can close it.
+If you are changing an image to either 12 bit monochrome or 36 bit RGB, you must save the image in TIFF or JPEG 2000 format before you can close it.
 Refer to step four for further instructions.

-Changing from an RGB (24 bit or 36 bit) color image to a monochrome image (8 bit or 12 bit), requires the entry of color channeling information.
+Changing from an RGB (24 bit or 36 bit) color image to a monochrome image (8 bit or 12 bit) requires the entry of color channeling information.
 When you select the new pixel bit depth, the color channeling information appears.